This is what you can expect in our article on Latino BBQ sauces:

 -

-In a small bowl, combine Latino BBQ sauce, minced garlic, cumin, paprika, salt and pepper.
+In a small bowl, combine the Latino BBQ sauce with minced garlic, cumin, paprika, salt, and pepper.
 Stir well to combine all ingredients.

 -

-Season the chicken breasts with salt and pepper and then generously coat with the prepared sauce.
-Make sure the chicken is completely covered with the sauce.
-For more intense flavor, you can also let the chicken marinate for a few hours or overnight.
+Season the chicken breast fillets with salt and pepper, then generously brush with the prepared sauce.
+Make sure the chicken is completely coated.
+For a more intense flavor, you can also let the chicken marinate for a few hours or overnight.

 -

 Preheat the grill to medium heat.
-Place the marinated chicken breasts on the grill and grill for about 6-8 minutes per side or until fully cooked through.
-While grilling, you can apply additional Latino BBQ sauce to the chicken breasts to intensify the flavor.
+Place the marinated chicken breast fillets on the grill and grill for approximately 6-8 minutes per side, or until thoroughly cooked.
+While grilling, you can brush additional Latino BBQ sauce over the chicken breasts for added flavor.

 -